"*" indicates required fields

 1: I cannot explain to others how natural systems relate to human systems or support sustainability.

-6: I can clearly and confidently explain to others, using concrete examples, how natural systems can guide human systems toward sustainability, and I do so in practice.
+6: I can clearly and confidently explain to others, using concrete examples, how nature inspires human systems to become more sustianable.

 1: I do not feel motivated to support or get involved in community initiatives that promote circular economy practices.